Disclaimer: Harry Potter and such belong to the lovely Rowling.

 Oliver Wood was crying with tears of happiness as he picked Harry up and twirled her around.
 The fanatic Captain was babbling with joy and even Harry couldn't muster up the annoyance that usually came with him.
 Her face was already starting to hurt from grinning so wide.

-This turned out to be a very nice year.
+It turned out to be a very nice year.

 She thought of her exploits and Moratorium.